litereplica/xrc4/README.md

 ## Second proposal change

-We still have 16 bits of the counter + the entire nounce to be used.
+We still have 16 bits of the counter + the entire nonce to be used.

 One approach is to use these values to swap bytes in the sbox.